rlbandeira/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD05_DEMO.md

 31. On the Start menu, click the **Microsoft Edge** icon, select all the text in the browser address bar, and press Ctrl+V to paste the metadata address you copied.
 Press Enter.
 32. The page displays an explanation of how to consume the service from a client.
 Click **http://localhost:8733/?wsdl**, and then review the overall structure of the WSDL file.
 33. Close the browser and the WCF Test Client window.
-34. Return to Visual Studio 2017, press Shift+F5 to stop debugging, and then close Visual Studio 2017.
+34. Return to Visual Studio 2017, press Shift+F5 to stop debugging.
+35. Close all open windows.

 # Lesson 4: Consuming WCF Services